ringomag/Data_visual/Readme.txt

-This is practice of usage python libs like: matplotlib, numpy, pandas, seaborn.
+This is an exercise in using python libs like: matplotlib, numpy, pandas, seaborn.
 So:

 In this examples is represented Bivariate Normal Distributon, and Square Function.